pengwynn/bleikamp.github.com/_posts/2012-10-06-photoshop.md

 <iframe src="http://player.vimeo.com/video/50943994" width="620" height="348" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>

 <span class="pull-left">**ProTip™**</span>
-You can also use the Power of CSS3 to do this with iOS, Android, and native UI elements, too.
+You can use the Power of CSS3 to do this with iOS, Android, and native UI elements, too.

 The music in the video is by [Dauwd](http://soundcloud.com/dauwd/ikopol1).